Koszul Duality for Quadratic Monomial Algebras: Introduction

-We also show that finitely presented (resp.\ finitely copresented) modules are precisely those admitting linear (resp.\ colinear) truncations, and deduce in particular that their Hilbert series are rational.
+In particular, every finitely presented graded module admits rational Poincar\'e and Hilbert series.
+We also show that finitely presented and finitely copresented graded modules are precisely those admitting linear and colinear truncations, respectively.

-Building on these structural results, we refine the graded derived and singular Koszul dualities for quadratic monomial algebras.
-More precisely, we give explicit descriptions of the triangulated equivalences relating the bounded derived and singular categories of graded modules over \(\Lambda\) and its Koszul dual \(\Lambda^{!}\), thereby yielding a BGG-type correspondence in this setting.
+Building on these structural results, we refine the graded derived and singular Koszul dualities in this setting.
+More precisely, we give explicit realizations of the triangulated equivalences relating the bounded derived and singular categories of graded modules over \(\Lambda\) and its Koszul dual \(\Lambda^{!}\).

-Finally, we show that these dualities induce nonstandard \(t\)-structures on the graded derived and singular categories, whose hearts admit concrete descriptions in terms of linear complexes and cohomological shifts of linear modules.
-We also extend these refinements to the ungraded setting, obtaining corresponding ungraded derived and singular Koszul dualities together with an ungraded BGG correspondence.
+Finally, we show that these dualities induce nonstandard \(t\)-structures on the bounded derived and singularity categories.
+We describe the corresponding hearts explicitly in terms of linear complexes and cohomological shifts of linear modules.

+As a further application of these dualities, we investigate the behavior of the finitistic dimension under Koszul duality.
+More precisely, we show how finiteness properties of the Koszul dual algebra control the finitistic dimension of finite-dimensional quadratic monomial algebras, thereby suggesting possible applications to the finitistic dimension conjecture for general finite-dimensional Koszul algebras.

 \textbf{Organization.} Section~2 contains the necessary preliminaries on quadratic monomial algebras and their homological properties.
 In Section~3, we establish the main structural results on finitely presented and finitely copresented modules and derive the refined Koszul dualities together with their applications to derived and singular categories.